-- A. No regular employee or limited-term regular employee shall be reduced to a position in a lower class for reasons of unsatisfactory performance or physical disability except for reasonable cause. - B. A written notice of such reduction stating specifically the cause of the reduction shall be given to the employee. - C. In accordance with the provisions of Article IX, an appeal of reduction for reasons of unsatisfactory performance or physical disability shall be initiated at Step 2 of the grievance/appeal procedure; except for reductions imposed by the County Executive Officer, which may be referred directly to arbitration.
+- A. No regular employee or limited-term regular employee shall be reduced to a position in a lower class for reasons of unsatisfactory performance except for reasonable cause. - B. A written notice of such reduction stating specifically the cause of the reduction shall be given to the employee. - C. In accordance with the provisions of Article IX, an appeal of reduction for reasons of unsatisfactory performance shall be initiated at Step 2 of the grievance/appeal procedure; except for reductions imposed by the County Executive Officer, which may be referred directly to arbitration.